kalxas/rasdaman/doc/main/04_ql-guide.rst

 ========

 This guide provides information about how to use the rasdaman database management system (in short: rasdaman).
 The document explains usage of the rasdaman Query Language.

 Follow the instructions in this guide as you develop your application which makes use of rasdaman services.
-Explanations detail how to create type definitions and instances; how to retrieve information from databases; how to insert, manipulate, and delete instances within databases.
+Explanations detail how to create type definitions and instances; how to retrieve information from databases; how to insert, manipulate, and delete data within databases.

 Audience
 ========

-The information in this manual is intended primarily for application developers; additionally, it can be useful for advanced users of rasdaman applications and for database administrators.
+The information in this manual is intended primarily for application developers;
+additionally, it can be useful for advanced users of rasdaman applications and for database administrators.

 Rasdaman Documentation Set
 ==========================